 Asbestos removal must be done by a licensed removalist.
-WorkSafe has developed a range of compliance Codes to provide guidance to provide guidance to those who have duties under the Occupational Health and Safety Act 2004 (the OHS Act) or the Occupational Health and Safety Regulations 2017 (the Regulations) on how to comply with those duties or obligations.
+WorkSafe has developed a range of compliance Codes to provide guidance to those who have duties under the Occupational Health and Safety Act 2004 (the OHS Act) or the Occupational Health and Safety Regulations 2017 (the Regulations) on how to comply with those duties or obligations.